-- I'm Carsten Altena. a Dutch string arranger and an epic orchestral music composer.
+- I'm Carsten Altena. a Dutch string arranger.

-- I know how to orchestrate and to idiomatically write for strings, brass, woodwinds, choir.
+- I know how to idiomatically write for strings.

 - I program slight "errors" in timing and intonation to make it sound super realistic.

-If you need affordable realistic sounding string arrangements and epic music, send me a message through the 'Contact' button above!
+So if you need affordable realistic sounding string arrangements, send me a message through the 'Contact' button above!

 Interview with One Man Orchestra

 Q: Describe the most common type of work you do for your clients.